devfile/registry/README.md

 The public registry is updated weekly, by 5pm EST Fridays, with any updated stacks in this repository.

+## Registry Updates

+The staging devfile registry, https://registry.stage.devfile.io is refreshed upon each commit to master in this repository.
+Production, https://registry.devfile.io, promoted manually and as mentioned above, is done each Friday, as needed.

+If you are a stack owner and need to request an urgent refresh of https://registry.devfile.io before Friday (for example if a stack is broken), please open an issue in the [devfile/api] repository outlining the following:

+- Stack name
+- Why the refresh is needed
+- Why the refresh cannot wait until the next regularly scheduled refresh

 ## Developing

 ### Prerequisites